Axway/terraform-tutorial/02 - Working in teams - remote state/README.md

 ## Working in teams - remote state

-An S3 bucket is already created : [axway-adi-terraform-tutorial]
+An S3 bucket is already created : [condor-terraform-tutorial]

 We're going to tell terraform to store states in the bucket, this way several people can work on the same project